hansa-lallu/CV/README.md

 <div align="center">

 # **Hansa Lallu**

 [Projects](##projects) | [Skills](##skills) | [Education](##education) | [Work-Experience](##Work-Experience) | [Hobbies](##Hobbies) | <a href="https://www.linkedin.com/in/hansa-lallu">LinkedIn</a>
 </div>

+After six years as a Physiotherapist I decided it was time to take on a new challenge and pursue a career in the tech industry.
+Solving problems and the creative opportunities in doing so is what drove me to tech world - There are only so many ways you can do an exercise.

+As a recent graduate from Makers, I am currently looking for a career in London as a **full-stack developer** with an ambitious company that embraces professional development.

-Tech Skills: Test Driven Development, Pair-Programming, Agile, XP Values, Git Workflow
+Tech Skills: Test Driven Development, Object Orientate Programming, Pair-Programming, Agile, XP Values, Git Workflow, Team Work

 ## **Projects**